TOOLBOX

 • Teaching staff who have previous expertise in Design Thinking (user-centric approach) and wish to create from scratch a social innovation course.

-• Teaching staff who include social impact challenges as part of their Innovation and/or Design Thinking courses.
+• Teaching staff who would like to include social impact challenges as part of their Innovation and/or Design Thinking courses.

 • Social Innovation incubators or accelerators, NGO’s, public and private organizations who wish to work with Higher Education Institutions to collaborate in the development of social impact courses.